Magic Quadrant for Unified Communications

 The primary goal of unified communications (UC) is to improve user productivity and to enhance business processes.
 Gartner defines UC products (equipment, software and services) as those that facilitate the use of multiple enterprise communications methods to obtain that goal.
 This can include the control, management and integration of these methods.
 UC products integrate communications channels (media), networks and systems, as well as IT business applications and, in some cases, consumer applications and devices.

 UC offers the ability to significantly improve how individuals, groups and companies interact and perform.
-The UC products may be composed of a single vendor (stand-alone) suite, or customers may deploy a portfolio of integrated applications and platforms spanning multiple vendors.
+The UC products may be composed of a single vendor (stand-alone) suite, or enterprises may deploy a portfolio of integrated applications and platforms spanning multiple vendors.
 In many cases, UC is deployed to extend and add functionality to established communications investments.

 It is useful to divide UC into six broad communications product areas: